RishabhRD/codeforces/learnings.md

 - 1461C: Its easy to calculate the probability of any event pass using 1- all events fail.

+- 1614C: We define a subset on criteria of including and not including an element.
+Now its a binary criteria and doesn't depend on element in any ways.
+  Similary let's say there are only 2 kinds of elements.
+Now that kind of element is included even or odd number of times is also a binary criteria.
+  And thus also defines subset.
+Now there are `2**n` total subsets.
+There are `2**(n - 1)` subsets that does include them.
+Similarily, there are `2**(n - 1)` subsets that include an element odd number of times.
+Xor of them should be

+1. If that is i bit, then their contribution to sum is (1 << i) _ (1 << (n - 1))
+   If that bit is there in any subset, then only it would contribute.
+That means its kind of bitwise or _ (1 << (n - 1))

 ## Proving techiniques

 - If a and b are 2 dependent variables contributing to something, then without